michaelms123/Fraud-Detection-Project/README.md

-# Credit Card Fraud Detection
+# Credit Card Fraud Analysis and Detection
 ## Overview
 **Note:**
 The dataset was too larget to upload directly to GitHub, you can find it here on Kaggle: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

-This project builds machine learning models to detect fraudulent credit card transactions in a highly imbalanced dataset.
-The objective is to identify fraud accurately while minimizing false positives, reflecting real-world constraints in financial systems.
+Credit providers process millions of credit card transactions every day.
+Detecting fraudulent transactions quickly is essential for minimizing loss while reducing false positives that are inconvenient to legitimate customers.
+This project analyzes over 280,000 transactions to identify fraud patterns, build analytical dashboards and evaluate ML models for fraud detection.

-The workflow covers exploratory data analysis, model development, threshold optimization, and final evaluation on a held-out test set.
+The workflow covers data cleaning, exploratory data analysis,  SQL based analyisis, dashboard development, predictive modeling and final business insights.

 ## Dataset
 - Highly imbalanced dataset with fraud representing a small fraction of transactions